 The experts at Robson Forensic are regularly retained in bicycle design, assembly, maintenance and repair cases involving falls, collisions, traumatic brains injuries and deaths that are associated with the use and misuse of bicycles.
 The scope of our investigations can encompass rider action, instruction, event organization, bicycle design, assembly and maintenance.

-To discuss your case with an expert, submit an inquiry or contact the author of this article.
+To discuss your case with an expert, submit an inquiry.